tobiscr/application-connector-manager/docs/user/technical-reference/02-20-application-gateway.md

 ## Request Proxying

-Application Gateway proxies requests from Kyma workloads to external system APIs based on the configuration stored in the [`Application` CR](../resources/04-10-application.md) and Kubernetes Secrets.
+Application Gateway proxies the requests from Kyma workloads to external system APIs based on the configuration stored in the [Application CR](../resources/04-10-application.md) and Kubernetes Secrets.

 For examples of configurations and credentials, see the [tutorial on registering a secured API](../tutorials/01-30-register-secured-api.md).